apecloud/kubeblocks.io/blog/Moodle in Kubeblocks（windows）.md

 ### 2. Create a MySQL Cluster

-This is a single-node demonstration.
+This is a Standalone demonstration.
 For a cluster deployment, please refer to:[Create and connect to a MySQL Cluster | KubeBlocks](https://kubeblocks.io/docs/release-0.8/user_docs/kubeblocks-for-mysql/cluster-management/create-and-connect-a-mysql-cluster)

 ```shell
 kbcli cluster create mysql <clustername>